 Ingredients

-- Chopped onion: There's a fair amount of onion in this recipe, and as you can imagine, it adds wonderful flavor to the dish.
+- Chopped onion: This recipe contains a fair amount of onion, which, as you can imagine, adds wonderful flavor to the dish.

-- Sliced fresh mushrooms: White mushrooms or Cremini work equally well in this recipe, though personally, I tend to prefer Cremini.
+- Sliced fresh mushrooms: White or Cremini mushrooms work equally well in this recipe.

 Variations

-- Your first step is to cook the chicken in olive oil, then set it aside.
-(Photos 1-2).
+Your first step is to cook the chicken in olive oil, then set it aside.

-- Now, in the same skillet, cook the onions and mushrooms in more olive oil until tender.
-(Photo 3).
+In the same skillet, cook the onions and mushrooms in more olive oil until tender.

-- Add the garlic, then add the chicken back to the skillet and stir-fry for a couple of minutes.
+Add the garlic, then add the chicken back to the skillet and stir-fry for a couple of minutes.
 You don't want to cook for too long at this stage since the chicken is already cooked.
-(Photo 4).

-- The last step is to reduce the heat to low and mix in the sour cream.
+The last step is to reduce the heat to low and mix in the sour cream.
 That's it!
 Dinner's ready.
-(Photos 5-6).

 Recipe FAQs